 Should you discipline someone else's child?

 As parents, there are situations, like play dates and birthday parties, where you find other people’s kids in your care.
 It’s one thing correcting your own children should they act out or misbehave.
-But things can get a bit tricky when it comes to disciplining other kids: sometimes, you might be able to overlook the “misbehaviour” but other times you will have to intervene.
+But things can get a bit tricky when it comes to disciplining other kids.
+What are the repercussions of yelling at toddlers?

 Let’s take two potential situations at a playdate you’re hosting, involving John and Kerry (not your own kids).

 Situation 1: John scribbles on your floor.
 While you might be a neat-freak, you could probably just ignore this behaviour (unless he starts scribbling on your white couch…).
 You’re going to have to clean up after all the kids leave anyway.

 Situation 2: John punches Kerry, repeatedly.
 You certainly cannot turn a blind eye to this kind of behaviour.
 So what should you do and how should you discipline other kids in a situation like this?

 4 Things to Consider Before Disciplining Other Kids